JoeyEdmo/185FinalProject/README.md

 ```
 PATH+=':<directory location>'
 ```
 You can add this line to your .bashrc file if you want PATH to always include this directory.
-ALso don't forget the ':' in the command.
+Also don't forget the ':' in the command.

 If the install was successful, typing `ffqc --help` should show a useful message.